 - Immunotherapy.
 Immunotherapy helps your immune system fight cancer.
 It removes immune cells from the body, reprograms them, and places them back in the body to help the patient fight cancer.

 - Surgery.
 In the case of many cancers, surgery can help remove cancerous cells and slow or stop the spread of cancer.
 In some cases, such as advanced breast cancer, surgery may require the removal of the affected body part.
 In other cases, doctors may remove tumors and/or some of the surrounding tissue to help treat the cancer.

 - Palliative care.
 In addition to the other measures used to treat cancer, your doctor may recommend palliative care: a strategy that helps relieve discomfort and manage the symptoms associated with both cancer and cancer treatments.

 Discuss your treatment options with your doctor carefully and begin treatment for your cancer as soon as possible.
-Not only can prompt treatment help improve the outcome of your diagnosis, it can show vital evidence that you have taken the steps necessary to address your cancer.
-Showing that you sought treatment and did your best to recover can make it easier for you to get the funds you deserve from an AFFF cancer lawsuit, following your cancer diagnosis.
+Not only can prompt treatment help improve the outcome of your diagnosis, but it can also provide vital evidence that you have taken the steps necessary to address your cancer.
+Showing that you sought treatment and did your best to recover can make it easier for you to get the funds you deserve from an AFFF cancer lawsuit following your cancer diagnosis.

 - Get in touch with experienced firefighting foam cancer lawyers as soon as possible.

 Once you receive a cancer diagnosis, contact an experienced AFFF law firm to discuss your right to compensation and whether you can file a claim against the company that produced the AFFF that caused your cancer.
 You need a Firefighting foam attorney who will keep your best interests in mind and, if necessary, go to bat for you to help you seek the compensation you deserve.